ITV News Central

-ITV News Central is a British television news service for The East and West Midlands, broadcast and produced by ITV Central.
+ITV News Central is a British television news service for the East and West Midlands, broadcast and produced by ITV Central.

 History

 Launched on Friday 1 January 1982, replacing ATV Today, Central News was initially a pan-regional service based in Birmingham airing a 6pm programme on weeknights alongside shorter weekday bulletins after ITN's News at One and News at Ten.
 During the rest of the decade, the region was eventually broken up into three sub-regions, receiving their own news service.

 Separate services for the West and East of the region were planned to begin from day one, but an industrial dispute over the launch of the East Midlands service – and the opening of new studios in Nottingham – resulted in the entire region continuing to receive a sole pan-regional programme from Birmingham.
-The launch of the Nottingham-based service was initially delayed for a month,. but the dispute was not resolved until September 1983, when the news service for the East Midlands was finally introduced.
+The launch of the Nottingham-based service was initially delayed for a month, but the dispute was not resolved until September 1983, when the news service for the East Midlands was finally introduced.
 Within a few months, Nottingham operations were moved from a temporary set-up at Giltbrook to Central's new complex at nearby Lenton Lane.

-On Monday 9 January 1989, a separate South Midlands service covering Oxfordshire, Gloucestershire, Herefordshire and parts of Northamptonshire, north Buckinghamshire, north Wiltshire and Ludlow was launched from a new computerised news centre in Abingdon.
+On Monday 9 January 1989, a separate South Midlands service covering most of Oxfordshire, Gloucestershire, Herefordshire and parts of Berkshire, Northamptonshire, north Buckinghamshire, north Wiltshire and Ludlow was launched from a new computerised news centre in Abingdon.
 The first programme was infamous for the failure of the studio's electronic video system resulting in a calamitous broadcast.
-Thereafter, the Birmingham edition covered solely the West Midlands region (Shropshire (Except Ludlow), Staffordshire, Warwickshire, the West Midlands and Worcestershire).
+Thereafter, the Birmingham edition covered solely the West Midlands region (Shropshire (except Ludlow), Staffordshire, Warwickshire, the West Midlands and Worcestershire).

 Originally, the main weekday evening programme did not have a different title from other bulletins.
 This finally changed on 8 March 1999, when the title Central News at Six was adopted – coinciding with being rescheduled from 6.25pm to 6pm.
 By Monday 24 July 2006, the 6pm programme had been renamed again, to Central Tonight (except for the South Midlands edition, which retained the Central News at Six name until its final 6pm programme on 1 December 2006).
 By December 2006, Central News bulletins during GMTV had become pan-regional across all three sub-regions.
 Weekend bulletins became pan-regional across the West and East Midlands earlier in the year, whilst the South Midlands retained its own weekend bulletins right up until the end of Central News South on 3 December 2006.